 The following chapters contain descriptions for all the parameters in the Active Front End application software.
 Each chapter represents a single subgroup within the menu structure.

 First the group is described.
-After that all parameters are listed and described.
-If applicable, the parameter selections are listed in a table, containing further descriptions for each selection.
+After that all parameters all listed and description.
+If applicable, the parameter choices are listed in a table, containing further descriptions for each choice.

 The following is an example of a parameter description: